Close

 KOOZ Zooming into individual materials, reuse.matters identifies and describes the economic and planning hurdles of reuse in the construction industry, showing possible solutions for the efficiency and effectiveness problems by providing space for experimentation, systematisation and automation.
 What are the greatest economic and planning hurdles we face?
 What role could the EU play and how should it step up its game?

 BAUKREISELThe main hurdles are not, as one might expect, purely technological nor even economical.
-As we see with our research focussed on concrete.matters, many technological solutions have been developed over the last forty years; some have reached a technological maturity.
+As we see with our research on concrete.matters, in collaboration with Bauhaus Earth and Experimental, many technological solutions have been developed over the last forty years; some have reached a technological maturity.
 The material waste streams from deconstruction — especially rubble — are available and cheap.
 The same goes for window.matters, where technological proposals have been made and tested in recent years, proving that reuse can be both ecological and economical.

 "The concept of the urban mine needs to fit the idea of a multi-purpose, mixed use urban symbiosis."